EnigmasLab/enigma-core/docs/docs/learn/basic-concepts/02_gas_and_fees.md

 ---
 sidebar_position: 2
-description: Learn about the differences between `Gas` and `Fees` on the Injective Chain.
+description: Learn about the differences between `Gas` and `Fees` on the Enigma Chain.
 title: Gas and Fees
 ---

 # Gas and Fees

 :::note
-Learn about the differences between `Gas` and `Fees` on the Injective Chain.
+Learn about the differences between `Gas` and `Fees` on the Enigma Chain.
 :::

 :::info Pre-requisite Readings